A few things you should be aware of from the start.

 Meanwhile, using a genealogy website, I started getting “hits” on some census information that was 70 years and older.
 I also found Mathilda’s death certificate online.
 Then, through public records, I located marriage certificates for RH’s parents and his Uncle Gene and Aunt Tillie.
 There was stuff, too, on Joseph and Anna Hunkeler and James and Anna Coppage.

-In 1949, Edwin’s brother, Leonard, lived in a house on Roanoke in Bel-Nor, along with his wife, Doris, and three children: daughter Janis and sons, Donald and Neil.
+In 1949, Edwin’s brother, Leonard, lived in a house on Roanoke in Bel-Nor, along with his wife, Doris, and their children: daughter Janis and son, Neil.

 After her death in January of 1949, Tillie was conspicuously blamed for having introduced RH to the world of spiritism and the Ouija board, so the story goes.
 The legend then goes on to talk about RH’s alleged obsession with the board and his use of it to attempt to contact Tillie’s spirit on the other side.
 Instead, rumor tells us, he brings a demonic entity into the Cottage City house and it takes over RH’s body and soul.